 E This standard only applies to methanol-fueled Otto-cycle engines.

-F A manufacturer may elect to include any or all of its medium- and heavy-duty Otto-cycle engine families in any or all of the emissions ABT programs for HDEs, within the restrictions described in section I.15 of the “California Exhaust Emission Standards and Test Procedures for 2004 and SubsequentModel Heavy-Duty Otto-Cycle Engines,” incorporated by reference in section 1956.8(d).
+F A manufacturer may elect to include any or all of its medium- and heavy-duty Otto-cycle engine families in any or all of the emissions ABT programs for HDEs, within the restrictions described in section I.15 of the “California Exhaust Emission Standards and Test Procedures for 2004 through 2026 Model Heavy-Duty Otto-Cycle Engines,” incorporated by reference in section 1956.8(d).
 For engine families certified to the Option 1 or 2 federal standards, the FEL must not exceed 1.5 g/bhp-hr.
 If a manufacturer elects to include engine families certified to the 2005 through 2023 model year standards, the NOx plus NMHC FEL must not exceed 1.0 g/bhp-hr.
 For engine families certified to the 2008 through 2023 model year standards, the FEL is the same as set forth in 40 CFR 86.008-10(a)(1).

 G Idle carbon monoxide: For all Otto-cycle heavy-duty engines utilizing aftertreatment technology, and not certified to the on-board diagnostics requirements of section 1968, et seq, as applicable, the CO emissions shall not exceed 0.50 percent of exhaust gas flow at curb idle.